MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 # Walkthrough: Use Address Sanitizer Continue On Error to find memory safety issues

-Memory safety errors--such as out-of-bounds memory reads and writes, using memory after it has been freed, `NULL` pointer dereferences, and so on--are a top concern for C/C++ code.
+Memory safety errors such as out-of-bounds memory reads and writes, using memory after it has been freed, `NULL` pointer dereferences, and so on, are a top concern for C/C++ code.
 Address Sanitizer (ASAN) is a compiler and runtime technology that exposes hard-to-find bugs of this kind, and with zero false positives.
 For an overview of ASAN, see [AddressSanitizer](asan.md)

 Continue On Error (COE) is a new ASAN feature that automatically diagnoses and reports unique memory safety errors as your app runs.
-When your program exits, a summary of unique memory safety errors is output to stdout, stderr, or the log file of your choice.
+When your program exits, a summary of unique memory safety errors is output to `stdout`, `stderr`, or the log file of your choice.

 A significant advantage of COE is that, unlike the previous ASAN behavior, your program doesn't stop running when the first memory error is encountered.
-Instead, it notes the error and continues to run.
-When your app exits, a summary of all the memory issues that were encountered is provided.
+Instead, ASAN notes the error and continues to run.
+After your app exits, a summary of all the memory issues is provided.

-You can create a checked build for your C and C++ programs with ASAN turned on that you run in your test harness.
-As your tests exercise the code paths in your app for bugs, you'll also find out if those code paths also harbor memory safety issues.
+You can create a checked build for your C and C++ programs with ASAN turned on and run in your test harness.
+As your tests exercise the code paths in your app looking for bugs, you'll also find out if those code paths harbor memory safety issues.
 And without interfering with the tests.

-Afterwards, you get a summary of the memory issues encountered.
-With COE, you can compile and deploy an existing application into limited production to find memory safety issues while running for days (albeit the app will run slower).
+Afterwards, you get a summary of the memory issues.
+With COE, you can compile and deploy an existing application into limited production to find memory safety issues.
+You can run the checked build for days to fully exercise the code, although the app will run slower due to the ASAN instrumentation.

-You can use this feature to create a new shipping gate: if all your existing tests pass but this new feature reports a memory safety error or a leak, don’t ship the new code or integrate it into a parent branch.
+You can use this feature to create a new shipping gate.
+That is, if all your existing tests pass, but this new feature reports a memory safety error or a leak, don’t ship the new code or integrate it into a parent branch.

-This walkthrough shows how to create a checked build that has COE enabled, and what the output looks like for code that has memory safety errors.
+This walkthrough shows how to create a checked build that has COE enabled, and what the output looks like for code with memory safety errors.

 ## Prerequisites